awsdocs/amazon-migrationhub-user-guide/doc_source/migrate-wt-track.md

    1. If you do not see all of your application's servers listed in the application's details page, it could be because you have not grouped those servers into this application yet\.
 See [Updates About My Migrations Don't Appear Inside an Application](troubleshooting.md#migs-do-not-appear-in-app)\.

-1. The first time a migration task is started for a server associated with the application, applications with this status will change to the **In progress** status, automatically\.
+1. The first time a migration task is started for a server associated with the application, applications with this server will change to the **In progress** status, automatically\.
 After verifying the in\-progress migration status from the application's detail screen, if the status is still **Not started**, you can manually change it to **In progress**\.
 To change the status, choose **In progress** from the **Update status** menu\.

 1. Choose **Confirm**\.
 A green confirmation message appears at the top of the screen, and the status label changes to **In progress**\.